Seligenstadt, Germany: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Take care to choose the necessary kind.
-Most adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Be careful to find the right kind.
+A lot of adapters currently available are just plug changers and require your electronics to change the voltage themselves.
 If yours can't do that they could get destroyed.
-This one should work in most locations.
+This one works in most places.

 Our fave is this one